moinwiki/moin/docs/admin/serve.rst

 When the test app starts doing something other than Server Error 500, please proceed with the MoinMoin app and its configuration.
 Otherwise, read your web server error log files to troubleshoot the issue from there.

+.. tip:: Check contents of /contrib/wsgi/ for sample wsgi files for your server.